wlandau/parallelRemake/README.md

 [`remake`](https://github.com/richfitz/remake) has the option to split the workflow over multiple [`YAML`](http://yaml.org/) files and collate them with the "include:" field.
 If that's the case, just specify all the root nodes in the `remakefiles` argument to `write_makefile`.
 (You could also specify every single [`YAML`](http://yaml.org/) file, but that's tedious.)
 If needed, `write_makefile` will recursively combine the targets, sources, etc. in the constituent `remakefiles` and output a new collated [`YAML`](http://yaml.org/) file that the master [`Makefile`](https://www.gnu.org/software/make/) will then use.

-# A note on distributed computing
+# Distributed computing

-If you're running `make -j` over multiple nodes of a cluster, read this. [`remake`](https://github.com/richfitz/remake) uses a hidden folder called `.remake` in the current working directory for storing intermediate objects.
+If you're running `make -j` over multiple nodes of a cluster or cloud resource, read this. [`remake`](https://github.com/richfitz/remake) uses a hidden folder called `.remake` in the current working directory for storing intermediate objects.
 You need to make sure that all the nodes share the same copy of `.remake` instead of creating their own local copies.
 That way, unnecessarily redundant rebuilds will be avoided.
 You could achieve this by using symbolic links, changing all nodes to the same working directory (`write_makefile(..., begin = "cd $PBS_O_WORKDIR")` for [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System)), or some other method.